Skip to main content

 Error: “Insufficient balance” or payment requiredSolution: Add funds to your Prime Intellect account or use cheaper models

-Error: Environment not found or installation failuresSolution: Verify environment exists and you have access
+Error: Environment not found or installation failuresSolution: Verify environment exists and reinstall

 prime env list --owner primeintellect